While 80% of companies believe that they deliver great experiences, only 8% of customers share this opinion.

 Some customer-centric companies even introduce so-called full company support.
 That means marketing, engineering, and product are taught about common client objections and complaints.

 Lastly, there is another great way to boost customer satisfaction and retention.
 By aligning sales and marketing teams, you can develop excellent marketing strategies.
 That means being able to track and manage revenue opportunities simultaneously.
-The union of both departments helps through the entire cycle, from lead generation to customer retention.
+The union of both departments helps through the entire cycle, from thinking oner the best way to collect emails to customer retention.
 This sort of collaboration can be simplified with eCommerce tools and a CRM.

 No matter which industry you’re operating in, the competition level must be pretty high.
 If you want to outperform rivals, don’t look at what they do — track your customers’ expectations and wishes instead.
 There’s a myriad of ways to improve customer experience and make people really want to come back again and again.
 Hopefully, the examples above have inspired you to make some positive changes in your company.